I hope you have enjoyed visiting my Dorothy website. Please come back often as this is a

 |Artist Trading Cards

-up with my Dorothy collecting, Dorothy researching, computer monopolizing AND
+my Dorothy collecting, Dorothy researching, computer monopolizing AND who has also

 Have a great day and God bless!

 Any questions or comments?
 Email me here (delete spaces):

 New York, on the Avenue of the Americas, between

 43rd and 44th Streets.
 This theatre, the largest in

 America, seating 6,600, opened in 1905 with a

 lavish spectacle entitled A Yankee Circus on Mars,

 and a year later was taken over by the Shuberts.

 In 1923, as B. F. Keith's Hippodrome, it became a